Asivate/Sonarity-server/README.md

    ```
    This script will:
    - Download the CNN9 model weights (~150MB) from Zenodo
-   - Copy the class labels from the `assets` directory
+   - Copy the class labels from the `csv files` directory
-   - Copy the scalar file from the `assets` directory for feature normalization
+   - Create the necessary scalar file for feature normalization

 2. Enable the PANNs model:
    ```bash